Frequently Asked Questions (FAQ)

 10. Is there a Student Care Centre (SCC) in the school?
 How do parents/guardians apply for SCC?

-Yes, there is a Student Care Centre (SCC) in the school that provides after-school care for students.
-Parents / guardians of students who have successfully secured a place in the school will be invited to apply on Admin Day or P1 Orientation Day.
+Yes, there is a Student Care Centre (SCC) in the school that provides after-school care.
+Parents/guardians of students who have successfully secured a place in the school will be invited to apply on Admin Day or P1 Orientation Day.

 11. Is there a school bus service?
 How do parents/guardians apply for the school bus service?